How to Use Claude AI with StreetSpring for Business Location Research

 understand the data.

-Prompt 5 — Rent Negotiation Scenario
+Prompt 5 — Draft a Rent Negotiation Position from the Data

 StreetSpring shows a survivability score of [SCORE] for a [BUSINESS TYPE] at

 [ADDRESS] in [CITY].
-Rent affordability is flagging as a risk—the asking rent
+Rent affordability is flagging as a risk — the asking rent

 is $[X]/sqft.